Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 My post on Socratic Questioning Technique explains how to practically use this approach.

-The refinement of question technique
+Aristotle, Hermagoras, and the refinement of the question technique

 The Socratic method is a powerful technique but there are situations where one does not start with a hypothesis.
 Later philosophers can help us here.
 Others looked into more open methods of asking questions that went beyond just debate and into general inquiry.